| +Home | Museum | Wanted | Specs | Previous | Next |

 pass-transistors for regulation.
 A bank of sizable computer-grade electrolytic

-capacitors provides filtering to assure minimal AC ripple on the logic supplies.
-The
+capacitors provides filtering to assure minimal AC ripple on the logic

+CRT.
 The cooling for the dissipation devices in the power supply comes via

-convection from the large heatsink at the back of the machine.
+convection from the large heat sink at the back of the machine.

 Circuit Board Mounting and Interconnect Detail The electronics of the machine were